Applied Forest Ecosystem Conservation

 After a Herculean fundraising effort, the group—which coalesced into the non-profit The Watershed Center—purchased the land and placed it under a conservation easement held jointly by the Vermont Housing and Conservation Board and Vermont Land Trust.
 Since then, TWC has acquired neighboring parcels, bringing the land’s total size to 1,001 acres.

 The Waterworks is true community forest, open to the public for non-motorized recreation and the site of dozens of community workshops and celebrations.
 VFF conducts many of its Game of Logging workshops and more on The Lands of the Watershed Center.
-In return we help with some trail building, boundary painting, and management planning.
+In return we help with trail building, boundary painting, and management planning.
 We also help celebrate the annual Winter Solstice and Beltane celebrations.